A Mixed-Membership Model for Social Network Clustering: Concluding Remarks

 \section{Concluding Remarks}

-In this note, we develop a simple but novel model-based method for social network clustering.
+In this paper, we develop a simple but novel model-based method for social network clustering.
 We adopt the cosine function to measure similarities between nodes.
 In addition, we propose an algorithm based on the Gibbs sampling to simulate posterior samples for mixed community membership for entities in the network.
-Our model is not only flexible for fuzzy clustering, but also applicable to hard clustering.
+Our model is not only flexible for fuzzy clustering, but also amenable for hard clustering.
 We would like to point out that our model is reliable due to solid theoretical foundation of Bayesian approach and MCMC algorithms.
 We evaluate the performance of our model through two empirical social network data and simulations.
 Based on comparisons with ground truth, we conclude that our model provides accurate clustering for social network data

-At last, we discuss several limitations of our model, and propose some future studies inspired from these limitations.
-Firstly, it is known that MCMC algorithms are slow to achieve stationary distribution.
-The complexity of the proposed algorithm in this note is $O(n^2)$ for each Gibbs iteration.
-In addition, a large number of {\em burninNum} is usually needed for parameter convergence.
+At last, we discuss several limitations of our model, and propose some future studies.
+First, it is known that MCMC algorithms are slow to achieve stationary distribution.
+The complexity of the proposed algorithm in this paper is $O(n^2)$ for each Gibbs iteration.
+In addition, a large number of {\em burninNum} is usually needed for ensuring convergence.
 Admittedly, the algorithm is not efficient especially when the number of parameters or the size of network data or both are large.
 There is an urge of developing faster algorithms for our mixed membership model.
-One alternative is the {\em Hamiltonian Monte Carlo} (HMC) algorithm, which can accelerate convergence to the target distribution by simulating Hamiltonian dynamics.
-We refer the interested readers to~\cite{Neal} for a detailed explanation of HMC, and to~\cite{Betancourt} for an exposition of the intuition behind HMC.
+One alternative is the Hamiltonian Monte Carlo (HMC) algorithm, which can accelerate convergence to the target distribution by simulating Hamiltonian dynamics.
+We refer the interested readers to~\citet{Neal} for a detailed explanation of HMC, and to~\citet{Betancourt} for an exposition of the intuition behind HMC.
 Another possible approach is to use variational Bayesian methods to convert simulation procedures to optimization problems, and then implement some appropriate approximation algorithms.
-Secondly, our current model focuses on measuring the similarity/relationship between the nodes in a network, regardless of the information possibly contained in the nodes.
-We would like to consider a more complete model which utilizes those axillary variables so as to further improve clustering accuracy.
-Thirdly, the communities considered in our model are distinct.
-One of our future work is to look into a possibility to extend our model to overlapping communities like in~\cite{Xie}.
-Lastly, our model, as well as most other graphical generative models, requires a prior knowledge about the number of communities to which nodes are assigned.
-However, this number is usually unavailable.
-Estimating the number of communities and membership parameters simultaneously could be a challenging task.
-A recent research paper~\cite{Geng} provides us some guidance about future study in this direction.